JINHXu/Mathematical-Methods-I-WS1920-Tutorial.github.io/README.md

 ### Further tips on constructing natural deduction:

 Start with premises or auxiliary assumotions plugged in here.<br/>
-While auxiliary assumptions have to be discharged later at some point.
+While auxiliary assumptions have to be discharged later at some point.<br/>
-How to decide what auxiliary assumptions to plug in?<br/>
-Observe the premises and conclusions, see the relevance, and consider what to plug in to get to the conclusion with useing the premises and rules.<br/>
+* How to decide what auxiliary assumptions to plug in?<br/> * Observe the premises and conclusions, see the relevance, and consider what to plug in to get to the conclusion with useing the premises and rules.<br/>
 Then at each step of derivation, aplly rules(elimination and/or introduction) toawrds the goal of getting to the conclusion.<br/>
-Which rules to use at each step?<br/>
+* Which rules to use at each step?<br/> *
 Conisder how you can get from the current point to the conclusion while all the auxliary assumptions being discharged before finishing.<br/>
 Premises can come into play at any step when it is useful.